FoxtrotEverchosen/segy-reader/README.md

 This will build the library and allow Python to use the bindings.

-Make sure your virtual environment is activated before running maturin develop.
+Make sure your virtual environment is activated before running `maturin develop`.
 On Linux, you may need to install build tools:

 `sudo apt install python3-dev build-essential`